Plant Problem Lab

 Boston Fern brown tips

-For boston fern, adjust the diagnosis around this plant profile: Boston ferns dislike dry air, missed watering, and hot drafts.
+For boston fern, read this symptom alongside how the plant usually behaves: Boston ferns dislike dry air, missed watering, and hot drafts.
 Crispy fronds usually point to moisture stress, but yellowing with soggy soil can still mean root stress.

 dry air, mineral buildup, or moisture swingsdry soil stress or inconsistent wateringdry air or mineral buildupinconsistent wateringroot stresspests on fine foliage